Alipsa/financials/README.md

 - _cf_ a vector of the cash flow (see cashflow function)
 -
 #### Value
-A double containing the internal return rate
+_returns_ a double containing the internal return rate

 #### Example
 Given the cache flow above